Ireland and Portugal want 15-year extension of EU loans

 With just seven months until federal elections, Germany's government wants to avoid having to get parliamentary approval for the change to the Irish and Portuguese loans.

-That rules out giving the two countries a precautionary credit line under the European Stability Mechanism (ESM) - a precondition for tapping the European Central Bank's bond-buying programme - or extending the programmes without giving new funds.
+That rules out giving the two countries a precautionary credit line under the European Stability Mechanism (ESM) - a precondition for tapping the European Central Bank's bond-buying program - or extending the programs without giving new funds.

-It also rules out a new programme altogether, another proposal made in the paper.
+It also rules out a new program altogether, another proposal made in the paper.

 Ireland has begun to gradually return to capital markets and plans to launch a new 10-year benchmark bond before resuming regular bond auctions later this year.

-The country raised a quarter of its long-term debt target for the year in January when it sold more than 2.5 billion euros (2.15 billion pounds) of five-year debt.
+The country raised a quarter of its long-term debt target for the year in January when it sold more than 2.5 billion euros of five-year debt.

 Portugal dipped back in the market in January with a 5-year bond for the first time since its 2011 bailout.
 It is expected to try a 10-year bond later in the year.